-In late June 2021 the details of a new airline startup in the United States were leaked.
-Over the weekend the details were officially publicly revealed, and we now have some more information as to what this airline could look like.
-This might just be the most creative and unusual airline startup we’ve seen in the United States in a long time, should it come to fruition (which I’d be very skeptical of for the time being)…
+In August 2021, the details of a new airline startup in the United States were officially revealed.
+This might just be the most creative and unusual airline startup we’ve seen in the United States in a long time.

 Ravn Alaska is a regional airline

 Ravn Alaska is a regional airline in Alaska that has historically partnered with Alaska Airlines to offer service in smaller markets.
 In April 2020, shortly after coronavirus shut down the world, the airline suspended operations and filed for Chapter 11 bankruptcy.

 Fortunately by November 2020, Ravn Alaska was able to resume operations, as some investors purchased Ravn Alaska’s assets, and got the operation up and running again.
 A new CEO was appointed, and the airline is even looking to the future, and has signed a letter of intent to acquire 50 hybrid-electric aircraft (whether or not that actually happens is a different story).

 Beyond that, Ravn Alaska is looking an entirely new direction to expand.

 Ravn Alaska CEO Rob McKinney has revealed all kinds of details about Northern Pacific Airways, a new long haul airline being planned by the management of Ravn Alaska.
 The airline intends to be a long haul airline that will use Anchorage as a hub to connect points in the United States with points in Asia.